nzx9/Floyd-Warshall-Algorithm/README.md

 # Floyd-Warshall-Algorithm
-Calculate and demostrate the shortest distance between all pairs (Floyd-Warshall Algorithm).
+Calculate and demostrate the shortest distance between all pairs using Floyd-Warshall Algorithm.
 (All Pairs Shortest Paths).

 ## Example
 ```